mshaari/weather-dashboard/README.md

 Weather Dashboard allows users to type in the name of a city and have the current weather and 5 day forecast for that city shown, including the current weather conditions, temperature, wind, and humidity.

-On the left-hand column, there is a search history that shows that 5 most recently searched cities since the page was last refreshed in order from oldest to newest recent search.
-To update this list to reflect searches in your current session, refresh the page.
+On the left-hand column, there is a search history that shows that 5 most recently searched cities.
 You can click on a city in the list and it will show the weather for that city.

 ## Screenshot